seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 I have forgot your name; but, sure, that part
 Was aptly fitted and naturally perform'd.

-**A Player**
+**First Player**
-I think 'twas Soto that your honour means.
+I think 'twas Soto that your honor means.

 **Lord**
 'Tis very true: thou didst it excellent.
 Well, you are come to me in a happy time;
 The rather for I have some sport in hand
 Wherein your cunning can assist me much.
-There is a lord will hear you play to-night:
+There is a lord will hear you play tonight:
 But I am doubtful of your modesties;
 Lest over-eyeing of his odd behavior,--
-For yet his honour never heard a play--
+For yet his honor never heard a play--
 You break into some merry passion
 And so offend him; for I tell you, sirs,
 If you should smile he grows impatient.

-**A Player**
+**Second Player**
 Fear not, my lord: we can contain ourselves,
 Were he the veriest antic in the world.

 **Lord**
 Go, sirrah, take them to the buttery,
-And give them friendly welcome every one:
+And give them friendly welcome everyone:
 Let them want nothing that my house affords.

-*Exit one with the Players*
+*Exit Second Huntsman with the Players*

 Sirrah, go you to Barthol'mew my page,
 And see him dress'd in all suits like a lady:
 That done, conduct him to the drunkard's chamber;
 And call him 'madam,' do him obeisance.
 Tell him from me, as he will win my love,
-He bear himself with honourable action,
+He bear himself with honorable action,
 Such as he hath observed in noble ladies
 Unto their lords, by them accomplished:
 Such duty to the drunkard let him do
 With soft low tongue and lowly courtesy,
-And say 'What is't your honour will command,
+And say 'What is't your honor will command,
 Wherein your lady and your humble wife
 May show her duty and make known her love?'
 And then with kind embracements, tempting kisses,